top of page

 Composition: Because Picasso Was Overrated

 Creating compelling compositions is like playing Picasso with pixels.
-Rule of thirds, leading lines – it’s basically adult coloring for photographers.
+Rule of thirds, leading lines – it’s adult colouring for photographers.
 Move closer, step back, who cares?
 Just make sure it looks good on Instagram.

 Focus Modes: Auto is Bae